chermsen/web-api/README.md

 What is this?
 -------------

-This Library implements a minimal API layer on top of guzzlehttp/guzzle to access the Myracloud Web API.
+This library implements a minimal API layer on top of guzzlehttp/guzzle to access the Myra Web API.

 You can either use the WebApi Class to access a number of predefined endpoints or use the Signature Middleware with your own GuzzleHttp/Guzzle instance, to transparently handle authentication and signing of requests.